Roots (1977 miniseries): Colonial times

-Shortly after his ceremonial return, while fetching wood outside his village to make a drum for his younger brother, Kunta is captured by Gardner and four black collaborators.
-He is then sold to a slave trader and placed aboard the slave ship Lord Ligonier under the command of Capt.
-Thomas Davies (Edward Asner) for a three-month journey to Colonial America.
-During the voyage, Kunta bonds with a Mandinka wrestler (Ji-Tu Cumbuka) who was part of his manhood training, as well as a Mandinka girl named Fanta whom he met shortly before his kidnapping.
-An insurrection among the human cargo fails to take over the ship, but results in the death of the cruel overseer Mr. Slater (Ralph Waite), several crew members and several Africans, including the wrestler.
+Shortly after his ceremonial return, while fetching wood outside his village to make a drum for his younger brother Lamin, Kunta is captured by Gardner and four black collaborators.
+He is then sold to a slave trader and placed aboard the slave ship for a three-month journey to Colonial America.
+The ship eventually leaves Africa with 140 Africans.

+During the voyage, Kunta bonds with a Yoruba wrestler who was part of his manhood training, as well as a Mandinka girl named Fanta whom he met shortly before his kidnapping.
+An insurrection among the human cargo fails to take over the ship, but results in the death of Mr. Slater, several crew members and several Africans, including the wrestler.

-The ship eventually arrives in Annapolis, Maryland, in 1767, where the captured Africans are sold at auction as slaves.
-John Reynolds (Lorne Greene), a plantation owner from Spotsylvania County, Virginia, near Fredericksburg, buys Kunta and gives him the Christian name Toby.
-Reynolds assigns an older slave, Fiddler (Louis Gossett Jr.), to teach Kunta English and train him in the ways of servitude.
+The ship eventually arrives in Annapolis, Maryland, in 1767, with 98 Africans still living.
+The captured Africans are sold at auction as slaves.
+John Reynolds, a plantation owner from Spotsylvania County, Virginia, near Fredericksburg, buys Kunta and gives him the Christian name Toby.
+Reynolds assigns an older slave, Fiddler, to teach Kunta English and train him in the ways of servitude.
 Although Kunta gradually warms up to Fiddler, he wants to preserve his Mandinka (and Islamic) heritage, and he defiantly refuses to eat pork or accept his Christian name.

-Kunta makes several unsuccessful attempts to escape, first breaking his leg chain with a broken tool blade he finds half buried in a field.
-After this attempt the overseer, Ames (Vic Morrow), gathers the slaves and directs another slave to whip Kunta until he acknowledges his new name "Toby".
-Fiddler comforts the bloody-backed Kunta and uses his Mandinka name for the first time, assuring him "there will be another day".
-For events that occur in 1775, between the above period and the post-Revolutionary War, where the next section begins, see Roots: The Gift.
+Kunta makes several unsuccessful attempts to escape, first breaking his ankle chain with a broken tool blade he finds half buried in a field.
+After this attempt the overseer, Ames, gathers the slaves in the barn, and directs another slave, James, to whip Kunta until he acknowledges his new name "Toby."
+Fiddler comforts the bloody-backed Kunta and uses his Mandinka name for the first time, assuring him "there will be another day."